ni/nimi-python/docs/nidcpower/attributes.rst

     The frequency at which a pole-zero pair is added to the system when the channel is in  Constant Current mode. for information about supported devices.
-    Default Value: Determined by the value of the NIDCPOWER_VAL_NORMAL setting of the  NIDCPOWER_ATTR_TRANSIENT_RESPONSE attribute.
+    Default Value: Determined by the value of the :py:data:`~nidcpower.TransientResponse.NORMAL` setting of the  :py:data:`nidcpower.Session.transient_response` attribute.